This page is getting long, click below to jump to the section of interest, or just have a read!

 - Other thyroid resources (not UK)

-Nothing on this page should be taken as constituting medical advice,
+Nothing on this page should be taken as constituting medical advice, if you need medical advice contact a qualified doctor.

 NHS Thyroid Information